clokep/relapse/docs/usage/configuration/config_documentation.md

 Additional security can be provided by configuring a `verify key`, which will make relapse check that the response is signed by that key.

-This setting supersedes an older setting named `perspectives`.
-The old format is still supported for backwards-compatibility, but it is deprecated.

 `trusted_key_servers` defaults to matrix.org, but using it will generate a warning on start-up.
 To suppress this warning, set `suppress_key_server_warning` to true.